This spring, Bethany Village was chosen as the pilot site for two exciting, technology pilots managed by The Asbury Group and strategic partners.

 The program is one of several supportive technologies Asbury Communities is researching to enable residents to retain their independence and age better for longer.

-Later this year, residents and associates will welcome Pepper the robot to Bethany Village’s campus.
+This summer, residents and associates welcomed Pepper the robot to Bethany Village’s campus.

 Pepper is the world’s first social humanoid robot, and is able to recognize faces and basic emotions.
 Through voice recognition and touch screen technology, Pepper can answer pre-programmed questions and access the internet to answer questions about nearby services or directions to places, for example.